Stop eating the mic!

 Too Close

-You want the volume and to know where the mic is.
-So you put your lips right on it and sing away.
-But the bass boosts and treble rolls off at that distance in order to limit plosives.
-And with something touching your lips, you tend to mumble a little more.
-This all can lead to muddy vocals... not to mention the added exposure to whatever germs live on that mic that's probably never been cleaned.
+You want the volume and need to know where the mic is, so you put your lips right on it and sing away.
+But at that distance the bass boosts, the treble rolls off and with something touching your lips, you mumble a little more.
+Now you have muddy vocals... not to mention exposure to whatever germs live on that mic that's probably never been cleaned.

 Too Far

-Sometimes you drift a little farther away.
+Sometimes you drift a little farther away from the mic.
 Maybe your eyes are closed and you're feeling the vibes.
-Or the event you're playing doesn't need loud volume so you subconsciously keep your distance.
-That can be nice for a singer songwriting not competing with the sound of other instruments but you experience more variance at that distance due to the inverse square law and how the angles affect sibilance.
+Or the gig you're playing wants lower volume so you subconsciously keep your distance.
+The freedom is nice but you'll experience more variance at that distance due to the inverse square law and how the angles affect sibilance.

 Just Right